hermanwjacobsen/hfortix-fortios/README.md

 **Test Coverage:** 226 test files (145 CMDB, 81 Monitor) with 75%+ pass rate (~50% of generated endpoints tested) **Note:** All implementations remain in beta until version 1.0.0 with comprehensive unit test coverage.

-**Note:** Documentation in the `.dev/` folder is for internal development only, is not referenced outside `X`, and is not included in git or releases.
+**Development Files:** All development tools, scripts, and internal documentation are organized in the `.dev/` directory and excluded from releases.
+See `.dev/README.md` for development setup and contributing guidelines.

 **🔥 Recent Highlights (December 2025):**